Fuyukai/Kyoukai/docs/gettingstarted.rst

 -  The route itself

-   -  Your route is a coroutine that accepts one argument, by default: the a new :class:`HTTPRequestContext`, containing the request data and other context specific data.
+   -  Your route is a coroutine that accepts one argument, by default: the a new :class:`~.HTTPRequestContext`, containing the request data and other context specific data.

    .. code:: python